 Packets are supposed to be active for as long as five years.
 While this certainly seems to offer some convenience, there are definite downsides to burying bits of plastic around your garden on a regular basis.

 3. Osmocote is another form of granular slow-release fertilizer.
 It has been available to home gardeners in many different formulations for over three decades.
 Each specialized formulation is based in a balanced, complete fertilizer consisting of:

 - Ammonium phosphate

 - Calcium phosphate

 - Potassium sulfate

-These granules of fertilizer are coated with alkyde resin (plastic) to create very small, yellow-brown spheres.
+These slow release fertilizer granules are coated with alkyde resin (plastic) to create very small, yellow-brown spheres.

 The coating of the granules can be varied to best suit the type of conditions where the product will be used.
 Also, results differ from one environment to another.

-Osmocote is an excellent product for lower temperatures because it releases a greater amount of nutrients in cool soil than any other product.
+Osmocote is an excellent product for lower temperatures because this slow release fertilizer releases a greater amount of nutrients in cool soil than any other product.